 Other ingredients that are popular are nuts for extra crunch, like soy nuts, peanuts and more.

 #3.
 The Seasonings.
 For flavoring.
 Your options are only as limited as your imagination.

 I use Sichuan peppercorns, chili powder, soy sauce, sugar, msg, cinnamon and star anise.

 Other options include cardamom, extra spicy peppers, herbs, so much more.

 Chili Crisp Ingredients

-- ½ teaspoon MSG – strong encouraged.
+- MSG.
+Strongly encouraged.
 MSG adds extra umami to the finished crisp and makes it so delicious.
 However, you can skip it if you have any concerns over MSG.
 Use sea salt instead.

 - OPTIONAL ADDITIONS (for extra flavor)